ahuh/docker-arm-transmissionvpn/README.md

 The container will automatically create a `squid.conf` file in the squid3 config dir.<br />
 * WARNING : the `squid.conf` file will be overwritten automatically at each start.
 Do not modify it: change parameters in `docker-run.sh` and `docker-params.sh` instead, and recreate the container.
-* The parameter `LOCAL_NETWORK` is required by squid3 (source network allowed for HTTP proxy).
+* The parameters `LOCAL_NETWORK` and `DOCKER_NETWORK` are required by squid3 (source networks allowed for HTTP proxy).
-* To connect to the HTTP proxy from the local network : just point to the Docker host server, and to the port mapped to Docker container port 3128.
+* To connect to the HTTP proxy from the local network or from other Docker containers : just point to the Docker host server, and to the port mapped to 3128.

 ## HOW-TOs